JordanMarr/SqlHydra/README.md

 ## Supported Frameworks
-Both .NET 5 and .NET 6 are now supported.
+.NET 5 - .NET 7 are currently supported.
-(.NET 5 will be supported until Microsoft ends official support.)
+(.NET 5 will be supported at least until Microsoft ends official support.)

-### .NET 6
+### .NET 6 and Greater
 The new .NET 6 `System.DateOnly` and `System.TimeOnly` types are now supported by all generators.
 (Note that if you are upgrading SqlHydra.Sqlite from .NET 5 to .NET 6, please refer to the [SqlHydra.Sqlite](#sqlhydrasqlite-) section for special instructions.)